howsoai/platform-installation-examples/argocd-basic/README.md

 ### Login to Argo CD

-The example will use the Argo CD cli tool to add a Helm repository and to monitor the app deployments.
+The example will use the Argo CD CLI tool to add a Helm repository and to monitor the app deployments.

-From a terminal with the `argocd` cli installed - the below instructions will get the initial credentials and login cli.
+From a terminal with the `argocd` CLI installed - the below instructions will get the initial credentials and login cli.

 ```sh
 initial_argocd_pw=$(kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d)